 Roque Baños was born in Jumilla (Murcia) in 1968.
-He began his musical education at the age of 9, in the “Conservatorio Superior de Música de Murcia” where he finished elementary level, specializing in saxophone, obtaining Honors in both Music Theory and Saxophone.
-In 1986, he moved to Madrid, where he completed studies in Saxophone, Piano, Music Theory, Composition and Conducting at the “Real Conservatorio Superior de Música de Madrid” with honors and several merits mentions.
-In 1993, receives a grant from the Ministry of Culture in Spain to study at Berklee College of Music in Boston, where he graduated “Summa Cum Laude” in the fields of Film Scoring and Performance in 1995, receiving in addition the “Robert Share Award” for demonstrating the highest musical-dramatic level in the area of film music composition, and an “Achievement Award” for his outstanding performance abilities.
+He began his musical education at the age of 9, in the Conservatorio Superior de Música de Murcia where he finished elementary level, specializing in saxophone, obtaining Honors in both music theory and saxophone.
+In 1986, he moved to Madrid, where he completed studies in saxophone, piano, music theory, composition and conducting at the Real Conservatorio Superior de Música de Madrid with Honors and several merits mentions.
+In 1993, Baños received a grant from the Ministry of Culture in Spain to study at Berklee College of Music in Boston.
+He graduated Summa Cum Laude in the fields of Film Scoring and Performance in 1995 and received the Robert Share Award for demonstrating the highest musical-dramatic level in the area of film music composition as well as an Achievement Award for his outstanding performance abilities.

 Baños had a prolific career as a composer and soloist during his years of study, completing several orchestral and band pieces and receiving many awards.
 Additionally, he earned a position as an Officer Musician in the Spanish Army in 1987, where he continued an intense compositional period writing concert music for Marching Band and Chamber ensembles.
 He went on to develop a career as a classical saxophone soloist, premiering works by a number of European composers in addition to his own throughout the most prestigious concert halls in Spain.
 Despite his success as a soloist, Baños was always creatively pulled towards composition and conducting.
 He has premiered and directed his own scores at the National Auditorium in Madrid, the Reina Sofia Auditorium, the Cultural Circle of Fine Arts Hall, and several music halls in Spain and abroad.